ruuda/noblit/docs/htree.md

 ## Index Trees

 Indexes in Noblit are sorted sets of datoms.
-Each dataom is 32 bytes.
+Each datom is 32 bytes.
 (For large values, the datom contains a reference to a value on the heap.)
 The indexes store the datoms themselves: they are sorted sets, not key-values maps.
 In other words, indexes are *covering indexes*.

-Trees in Noblit are based on B-trees, which means that datoms in the interior nodes are *not* repeated in the leaf nodes.
+Trees in Noblit are based on B-trees, which means that datoms in the interior nodes are not repeated in the leaf nodes.
 (Unlike a B+ tree, which would store all datoms in leaf nodes, and repeat some in the interior nodes.)

 In addition to the midpoint datoms, tree nodes store *pending* datoms: datoms